nziosys/nzclock/README.md

 Hi there,
 more info coming soon
-Another change made in master
+Another change made in master XXXX
 Second master change

 Change from hotfix